G-Core/gcore-videoplayer-js/packages/player/docs/api/player.errorscreen.md

 ## ErrorScreen class

-> This API is provided as a beta preview for developers and may change based on feedback that we receive.
-Do not use this API in a production environment.
->

-`PLUGIN` that displays errors nicely in the overlay on top of the player.
+`PLUGIN` that displays fatal errors nicely in the overlay on top of the player.

 **Signature:**